httpsgithu/Miner/Cryptonight.md

 3. Scratchpad Initialization

    First, the input is hashed using Keccak [KECCAK] with parameters b = 1600 and c = 512.

+   > Keccak is better known as SHA-3 256.
+The input, when using NiceHash, is a byte[112] which has the first 76 bytes populated with the blob send by the NiceHash API.
+Then bytes 39-42 are interpreted as the nOnce (a long) and incremented before the Hash is taken.

     The bytes 0..31 of the Keccak final state are interpreted as an AES-256 key [AES] and expanded to 10 round keys.
 A scratchpad of 2097152 bytes (2 MiB) is allocated.
 The bytes 64..191 are extracted from the Keccak final state and split into 8 blocks of